 Inbound marketing is all about lead generation, so it’s no surprise that businesses who've seen significant changes in buyer behaviour in an increasingly challenging sales climate are becoming advocates of the approach.
 So how exactly do you use inbound marketing to generate leads?

 In inbound marketing terms, lead generation – the process of converting your website’s visitors into leads – takes place after the attract phase of the buyer's journey.
-The visitor is converted into a lead once they’ve shown an interest in something you have to offer.
-Typical examples of your offers could be a free eBook, a checklist or an ROI calculator.
+The visitor is converted into a lead once they’ve shown an interest in something you have to offer - typical examples of your offers could be a free eBook, a checklist or an ROI calculator.
+Your offers need to be genuinely useful content that solves problems they already have.
+But how do you know what these problems are?

-Content is the key to good lead generation and, once you’ve defined your key personas, you can then start to focus on the content that you’re going to create.
+Content is the key to good lead generation and, once you’ve defined your personas, you can then start to focus on the content that you’re going to create.
 When you think of content, blog posts probably come to mind.
-But your content strategy should also include ebooks, guides, checklists, videos and a whole lot more.
+But your content strategy should also include eBooks, guides, checklists, videos and a whole lot more.
 The important point is to make sure that the content you produce is relevant to your buyer persona, whatever the format.
+Think about their channel of choice and how they're most likely to interact with your brand.

 If we go back to your blog, this is where you’ll publish most of your content, which will be the critical driver for turning your visitors into leads.
 Here, you’ll share content written to answer key questions that your personas are asking.
-From your blog, you’ll aim to send your visitor to a landing page, using a strong call to action, so you can capture their data.
+From your blog, you’ll aim to send your visitor to a landing page, using a strong call to action, so that you can capture their data and start to nurture them down the funnel with relevant content - see step 3!

 Remember that visitors to your website will be at different stages in the buyer’s journey.
 That being the case, you need to make sure that you offer a variety of content to match.
-So plan and develop valuable content for the awareness, consideration and decision stages, layering on more detailed information as your prospects work their way down the funnel.
+So plan and develop valuable content for the attract, engage and delight stages, layering on more detailed information as your prospects work their through the buying journey.
+The flywheel concept helps you to recognise inbound marketing as a continuous lead-generation process - whilst you're attracting new people to your website, you're always looking to delight current customers to create true brand advocates.
+This strategy will not only help your business grow faster, but also grow better

 Once you’ve chosen a theme and created your offer, its landing page should explain the contents and include a form for the visitor to fill out in order to receive it.
-Tools such as Hubspot allow you to create landing pages and forms easily, so you can safely store data and track how many visitors have viewed your content and converted into leads.
+Make it clear, concise and easy to sign up.
+Tools such as HubSpot allow you to create landing pages and forms, so you can safely store data and track how many visitors have viewed your content and converted into leads.

 A massive advantage of using marketing automation software is that it can help you filter your leads, based on how engaged they are with your content.
 This process is known as lead scoring, and it allows you to automate when a prospect becomes a marketing-qualified lead and, from there, a sales-qualified lead.
 Understanding who is ready to buy – and when – is a huge help to your sales team, as it allows them to focus their efforts on the right people when they’re ready to buy.